 Needlestick injuries are known to occur frequently in healthcare settings and can be serious.
 In North America, millions of healthcare workers use needles in their daily work, and hence, the risk of needlestick injuries is always a concern.
-While the introduction of universal precautions has led to a decline in needlestick injuries, they continue to be reported, albeit on a much smaller scale than in the past.
+While the introduction of universal precautions and safety concious needle designs has led to a decline in needlestick injuries, they continue to be reported, albeit on a much smaller scale than in the past.
 Awareness of needlestick injuries started to develop soon after the identification of HIV in the early 1980s.
 However, today the major concern after a needlestick injury is not HIV but hepatitis B or hepatitis C. Guidelines have been established to help healthcare institutions manage needlestick injuries and when to initiate post-exposure HIV prophylaxis.
 The Centers for Disease Control and Prevention (CDC) has developed a model which helps healthcare professionals know when to start antiretroviral therapy.

 Needlestick injuries are an occupational hazard for millions of healthcare workers.
 Even though universal guidelines have decreased the risks of needlestick injuries over the past 30 years, these injuries continue to occur, albeit at a much lower rate.
 Healthcare professionals at the highest risk for needlestick injuries are surgeons, emergency room workers, laboratory room professionals, and nurses.
-The use of needles is unavoidable in healthcare, and even though every hospital has guidelines on proper handling and disposal of needles, needlestick injuries continue to occur more often in et al. healthcare professionals like surgeons and emergency room personnel.
+The use of needles is unavoidable in healthcare, and even though every hospital has guidelines on proper handling and disposal of needles and the newest design of safety concious needles, needlestick injuries continue to occur more often in et al. healthcare professionals like surgeons and emergency room personnel.
 In most cases, needlestick injuries occur chiefly because of unsafe practices and gross negligence on the part of the healthcare workers.
 The reality is that most needlestick injuries are preventable by following established procedures.

 Needlestick injuries came to the forefront of healthcare after the discovery of the HV in the early 1980s.
 Since the adoption of universal precautions, the number of needlestick injuries have greatly decreased but continue to occur, but the numbers are low.
 Today the major threat after a needlestick injury is not HIV but acquiring hepatitis B or hepatitis C.